-- Role of Agriculture in Indian Economy - Share of Agriculture, interrelationship between agriculture and industry.
+- Role of Agriculture in Indian Economy - Share of Agriculture, the interrelationship between agriculture and industry.

 - Institutional aspects - Land reforms, Green revolution.

-- Technological aspects - Agricultural inputs and shifts in production function.
+- Technological aspects - Agricultural inputs and shifts in the production function.

 - Strategies for rural development.